stdm/stdm.github.io/_posts/2024-11-26-AI-sports-humanism.md

 ---
-title: AI in sports: A real-world laboratory for upcoming societal change?
+title: AI in sports – a real-world laboratory for upcoming societal change?
 layout: post
 date: 2024-11-26
 modified: 2024-11-26